 Thanks to Our Sponsors

-Monroe County’s 31st Annual Black History Month Blues Series is presented by the Monroe County Library System and made possible by the 2018 Blues Coalition of community cosponsors: Monroe County Community College, DTE Energy Foundation, Friends of Bedford, Friends of Carleton, Friends of the Dorsch Memorial Branch Library, Friends of Ellis, Friends of Ida, Detroit Blues Society and Lettie Kempf.
+Monroe County’s 32nd Annual Black History Month Blues Series is presented by the Monroe County Library System and the 2019 Blues Coalition of community partners: Monroe County Community College, DTE Energy Foundation, Friends of Bedford, Friends of Carleton, Friends of Dorsch, Friends of Ellis, Friends of Ida, and Lettie Kempf.